edHelper.com

 2 One afternoon in early September, Elena Saucedo came home from the tienda with a bag of groceries and a flyer.
 After setting the bag on the kitchen counter, she turned to her mother and her young daughter and said, "There is going to be a Mexican Independence Day parade in town!
 Look at this!"

 3 She showed them the bright orange flyer.
-Her mother, Margarita García, put a work-worn hand to her face as she read the notice, which had been printed in Spanish.
-Little Lupita wanted to see, too, and pointed at the graphics of flags, balloons, and sombreros.
+Her mother, Margarita Garcia, put a work-worn hand to her face as she read the notice, which had been printed in Spanish.
+Little Lupita wanted to see, too, and she pointed at the graphics of flags, balloons, and sombreros.

 4 Both Mexicans and Mexican-Americans celebrate Mexican Independence Day each year on September 16.
-Much like our Fourth of July, this is the biggest day of the year for Mexico.
-Mexicans celebrate the spirit of freedom and revolution that won them independence from the 300-year, colonial rule of Spain in the 1800's, just as Americans celebrate the spirit of bravery and courage that propelled the colonists to a tax revolt and a war against Great Britain.
+Much like Americans celebrate the Fourth of July, this is the biggest day of the year in Mexico.
+Mexicans celebrate the spirit of freedom and revolution that won them independence from the 300-year colonial rule of Spain in the 1800s, just as Americans celebrate the spirit of bravery and courage that propelled the colonists to a tax revolt and a war against Great Britain.

 Paragraphs 5 to 15: